qinkunbao/llvm-project/llvm/docs/PointerAuth.md

 At the IR level, it is represented using:

 * a [set of intrinsics](#intrinsics) (to sign/authenticate pointers)
+* a [set of function attributes](#attributes) (to describe what pointers are signed and how, to control implicit codegen in the backend, as well as preserve invariants in the mid-level optimizer)

 It is implemented by the [AArch64 target](#aarch64-support), using the [ARMv8.3 Pointer Authentication Code](#armv8-3-pointer-authentication-code)